FossifyOrg/Calendar/README.md

 Here's what makes Fossify Calendar different:

+**🚫 Ad-free AND PRIVATE:**

-🚫 Ad-free and private: Your events remain yours.
+Your events remain yours.
 No ads, no tracking, no intrusive permissions.

+**⏰ Flexible and customizable:**

-⏰ Flexible and customizable: Craft events precisely with times, durations, reminders, and advanced repetition rules.
+Craft events precisely with times, durations, reminders, and advanced repetition rules.

+**🔄 Seamless syncing:**

-🔄 Seamless syncing: Sync effortlessly with Google Calendar, Outlook, Nextcloud, Exchange, and more.
+Sync effortlessly with Google Calendar, Outlook, Nextcloud, Exchange, and more.

+**🎨 Personalize your planner:**

-🎨 Personalize your planner: Set custom sounds, looping audio streams, vibrations, and themes to match your preferences.
+Set custom sounds, looping audio streams, vibrations, and themes to match your preferences.

+**🌈 Vibrant widgets:**

-🌈 Vibrant widgets: Brighten your day with beautiful calendar widgets and themes for your home screen.
+Brighten your day with beautiful calendar widgets and themes for your home screen.

+**📅 Effortless day management:**

-📅 Effortless day management: Plan your day with ease, whether you're a busy professional or a family organizer.
+Plan your day with ease, whether you're a busy professional or a family organizer.

+**🎉 IMPORT celebrations:**

-🎉 Import celebrations: Never miss a birthday or anniversary!
+Never miss a birthday or anniversary!
 Easily import holidays and special dates.

+**🔍 FILTER AND MAP VIEWS:**

-🔍 Filter and map views: Quickly find what you're looking for with event filters and location maps.
+Quickly find what you're looking for with event filters and location maps.

+**📆 Multiple views:**

-📆 Multiple views: Switch between daily, weekly, monthly, yearly, and event views effortlessly.
+Switch between daily, weekly, monthly, yearly, and event views effortlessly.

+**✨ Material Design elegance:**

-✨ Material Design elegance: Enjoy an intuitive and user-friendly interface with dynamic themes.
+Enjoy an intuitive and user-friendly interface with dynamic themes.

 Plus, Fossify Calendar is open-source!
 Join the vibrant community on GitHub, contribute to the project, and make it uniquely yours.